How to Find and Hire the Best Software Developers

 An added bonus: since coders on these platforms contribute their time freely, you can be sure you’re dealing with someone who’s truly passionate about what they do.
 Stack Overflow, a Q&A site for coding, is another good place to look.

-Check out amazon reviews
+Check out Amazon reviews

 Here’s an unusual method to source development talent: find them while they’re studying up on their craft by browsing public book reviews online.
 On Amazon, for example, you can sort reviews from newest to oldest, letting you see who’s recently read a software development bible like Clean Code.
 Many readers leave reviews using their full name, and some are even accompanied by a picture that can help you in your sleuth work.
-This method can be particularly useful if you’re hiring for a niche skill–just search for popular titles on the topic.
+This method can be particularly useful if you’re hiring for a niche skill–search for popular titles on the topic.

 Attend top tech events

-Now that live events are back in action, we expect to see a surge of interest in professional conferences and summits.
+Now that live events are back in action; we expect to see a surge of interest in professional conferences and summits.
 This is great news if you’re looking to hire a software developer, as these events will be packed with professionals who are ready to network.
 If you need someone with certain expertise, go with a skill-specific conference like PyCon for Python developers.
 There are also plenty of general conferences like DeveloperWeek for coders of all types.

 Host a hackathon